ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/6-research/3-tools.md

 ## Facebook Social Science One

-[Social Science One](https://socialscience.one/) is an organization of academics created by Harvard Professor and Director of the Harvard Institute for Quantitative Social Science Gary King and Stanford Law School Professor Nathaniel Persily.
+[Social Science One](https://socialscience.one/) is a non-profit limited liability company (LLC) based on the [work](http://garyking.org/partnerships) of academics Gary King (Harvard Professor and Director of the Harvard Institute for Quantitative Social Science) and Nathaniel Persily (Stanford Law School Professor).

-It implements **partnerships between academic researchers and private industry actors**, granting the former access to relevant information amassed by the latter, who can "_enlist the scientific community to improve their business and produce social good, while protecting their competitive positions_".
+It implements **partnerships between academic researchers and private industry actors** in a unique fashion, granting the former access to relevant information amassed by the latter, who can "_enlist the scientific community to improve their business and produce social good, while protecting their competitive positions_".
+T

-The structure of the partnerships enables a **commission of trusted academics** to obtain "_relevant company information and systems_" and to **invite other independent scholars** to do "_research in specific areas, following standard peer review protocols, funded by nonprofit foundations, and with no required pre-publication approval by the company_".
+he structure of the partnerships enables a **commission of trusted academics** to obtain "_relevant company information and systems_" and to **invite other independent scholars** to do "_research in specific areas, following standard peer review protocols, funded by nonprofit foundations, and with no required pre-publication approval by the company_".
+In addition to access to datasets, academics can benefit from funding.

+[Companies](https://socialscience.one/faq/how-can-my-company-work-social-science-one) collecting informative social data can apply by directly [contacting](https://gking.harvard.edu/pages/contact) the co-founders.

+These independent scholars must go through and pass a rigorous peer review process before being allowed to access data and [funding](https://socialscience.one/grant-process).
+Academics can **apply** for grants by answering formal Requests for Proposals (RFPs) issued by the [Social Science Research Council](https://www.ssrc.org/) and whose criteria are defined by SS1.
+Funding originates from several charitable foundations but is for now independently administered by the SSRC.
+The SSRC also leads the peer review process and manages the research along with SS1.

+Updates are regularly posted on SS1's [blog](https://socialscience.one/blog).

 The process aims to "_understand and ameliorate society’s greatest challenges_" through social research based on useful yet too often held back data, all the while **ensuring customer privacy**_".

-Their first partnership is with Facebook.
+Their [first partnership](https://socialscience.one/our-facebook-partnership) is with Facebook.

 ## Twitter Health Metrics